American Lawn Mower Company 1815-18 18-Inch 5-Blade Push Reel Lawn Mower, 18-Inch, 5-Blade, Black Review

 Overview

-The American Lawn Mower Company 1815-18 is a classic reel mower that brings back the simplicity of manual lawn care.
-Designed for homeowners with small to medium-sized, relatively flat lawns, this 18-inch, 5-blade push mower cuts cleanly without gas, oil, or electricity.
-It’s best for those who value a quiet, eco-friendly mowing experience and have grass that isn’t too tall or thick.
+The American Lawn Mower Company 1815-18 is a classic 18-inch, 5-blade push reel mower that brings back the simplicity of manual lawn care.
+Designed for homeowners with small to medium-sized, flat lawns who want a zero-emission, whisper-quiet, and low-maintenance cutting solution, this mower is a favorite among eco-conscious users and those tired of dealing with gas, oil, and extension cords.

 Who Should Buy This